-- The number of full-time, first-time freshmen enrolled at Nebraska's six community colleges increased only 1.0% between fall 2010 and fall 2011, while enrollments of full-time, first-time freshmen within the other four sectors decreased 1.0% to 4.8% - As illustrated in Figure 1.15, full-time, first-time freshmen enrollment at the University of Nebraska decreased 1.1% between 2010 and 2011.
-However, increases during previous years have resulted in the University of Nebraska experiencing a 9.6% eight-year increase in full-time, first-time freshmen enrollment since fall 2003. - As shown in Figure 1.15, Nebraska's community colleges experienced a 30.0% increase in the enrollment of full-time, first-time freshmen between fall 2003 and and fall 2009.
-However, since fall 2009, full-time, first-time freshmen enrollment has decreased 5.9%.
-In spite of this decrease, full-time, first-time freshmen enrollment at the community colleges was 22.5% higher in fall 2011 than it was in fall 2003. - The number of full-time, first-time freshmen enrolled at Nebraska's independent colleges has gradually declined since fall 2003, including a 3.3% decrease between fall 2010 and fall 2011.
-As a result, full-time, first-time freshmen enrollment at the independent institutions was 13.8% lower in fall 2011 than it was in fall 2003.
+- All five sectors of higher education in Nebraska reported lower full-time, first-time freshmen enrollments in fall 2012 than in fall 2003, with the most significant decline reported by Nebraska's six community colleges. - As illustrated in Figure 1.15, full-time, first-time freshmen enrollment at the University of Nebraska decreased 3.2% between 2010 and 2012.
+However, increases during previous years have resulted in the University of Nebraska experiencing a 7.2% nine-year increase in full-time, first-time freshmen enrollment since fall 2003. - As shown in Figure 1.15, Nebraska's community colleges experienced a 31.7% increase in the enrollment of full-time, first-time freshmen between fall 2003 and and fall 2010.
+However, since fall 2010, full-time, first-time freshmen enrollment has decreased 15.7%.
+In spite of this decrease, full-time, first-time freshmen enrollment at the community colleges was 11.0%% higher in fall 2012 than it was in fall 2003. - The number of full-time, first-time freshmen enrolled at Nebraska's independent colleges has gradually declined since fall 2003, including a 3.2% decrease between fall 2010 and fall 2012.
+As a result, full-time, first-time freshmen enrollment at the independent institutions was 13.7% lower in fall 2012 than it was in fall 2003.

-Nebraska Total Full-Time, First-Time Freshmen Enrollment by Sector Fall 2003-Fall 2011
+Nebraska Total Full-Time, First-Time Freshmen Enrollment by Sector Fall 2003-Fall 20121

-Data Source: National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS).
-For 2011: Estimates reported to IPEDS on the fall 2011 institutional characteristics survey.
+1Data Source: National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS).
+For 2012: Estimates reported to IPEDS on the fall 2012 institutional characteristics survey.
 Includes degree-granting and non-degree-granting for-profit schools and three not-for-profit career schools of radiologic technology in addition to the enrollments at all public and independent colleges and universities.
 See Part A of Table A1.4 in Appendix 1 for supporting data.

-- As also illustrated in Figure 1.15 on the preceding page, Nebraska's for-profit/career schools enrolled 51.3% fewer full-time, first-time freshmen in fall 2011 than they did in 2003.
-The schools in this sector include the University of Phoenix, a variety of other for-profit schools, and three schools of radiologic therapy operated by non-profit hospitals or medical centers. - The enrollment of full-time, first-time freshmen at Nebraska's state colleges decreased 4.8%, or by 62 students, between fall 2010 and fall 2011, but the state colleges experienced a small net enrollment increase of 0.9%, or 11 students, between fall 2003 and fall 2011. - As shown in Figure 1.16 below, Nebraska's community colleges account for the majority of first-time freshmen who attend school part time (70.1% of the state total in fall 2003 and 75.7% in 2011).
-Enrollment of part-time, first-time freshmen at Nebraska's community colleges increased steadily between fall 2003 and fall 2007, but decreased between fall 2007 and fall 2009 and again between fall 2010 and fall 2011.
-As a result, part-time enrollment of first-time freshmen at the community colleges was 1.7% lower in fall 2011 than it was in fall 2003. - The number of part-time freshmen enrolled in other types of institutions steadily decreased by 319 students over the four-year period between 2003 and 2007.
-Between fall 2007 and fall 2011, enrollment increased by 152 students, as shown in Figure 1.16.
-As a result, from fall 2003 to fall 2011, total part-time enrollment of first-time freshmen at schools, not including the community colleges, decreased by 167 students, or 26.1%.
+- As also illustrated in Figure 1.15 on the preceding page, Nebraska's for-profit/career schools enrolled 65.5%, or 1,118, fewer full-time, first-time freshmen in fall 2012 than they did in 2003.
+The schools in this sector include a variety of for-profit schools and three schools of radiologic therapy operated by non-profit hospitals or medical centers. - The enrollment of full-time, first-time freshmen at Nebraska's state colleges decreased 4.6%, or by 60 students, between fall 2010 and fall 2012, but the state colleges experienced a small net enrollment increase of 1.1%, or 13 students, between fall 2003 and fall 2011. - As shown in Figure 1.16 below, Nebraska's community colleges account for the majority of first-time freshmen who attend school part time (70.1% of the state total in fall 2003 and 76.1% in 2012).
+Enrollment of part-time, first-time freshmen at Nebraska's community colleges increased steadily between fall 2003 and fall 2006, but decreased between fall 2006 and fall 2008 and again between fall 2010 and fall 2012.
+As a result, part-time enrollment of first-time freshmen at the community colleges was 2.6% lower in fall 2012 than it was in fall 2003. - The number of part-time freshmen enrolled in other types of institutions steadily decreased by 319 students over the four-year period between 2003 and 2007, increased by 168 students between fall 2007 and fall 2010, and decreased by 29 students between fall 2012 as shown in Figure 1.16.
+As a result, from fall 2003 to fall 2012, total part-time enrollment of first-time freshmen at schools, not including the community colleges, decreased by 180 students, or 28.1%.